Ocean Grove, New Jersey: Organ

 The Auditorium's pipe organ is the 17th largest in the world.
 Installed in 1908 by the organ builder Robert Hope-Jones, its components have been rebuilt and expanded several times, especially since resident organist Gordon Turk and curator John Shaw (who died on July 24, 2019) took their posts in 1974 and 1975, respectively.
 Additions made in the 21st century include a 14-rank echo division in 2008, in an effort to broaden the resources necessary to play repertoire of many styles and periods, and to restore those stops unique to the instrument as Hope-Jones conceived it.
-In the 2010s, the organ continues to be further enlarged and revoiced, with additions underwritten by donors.
-As of July, 2018, the organ has five manuals, 202 ranks, and 12,200 total pipes.
+In the 2010s, the organ continued to be further enlarged and revoiced, with additions underwritten by donors.
+As of July 2018, the organ has five manuals, 202 ranks, and 12,200 total pipes.
 About 75 percent of the original Hope-Jones pipework remains extant, according to John Shaw.

 Prominent organists to have played the Ocean Grove Auditorium organ include Edwin H. Lemare, Pietro Yon, and Frederick Swann.
 Celebrated organist Virgil Fox gave his last solo concert in the building in 1980.
 Turk and guest concert organists play free recitals on most Wednesday evenings and Saturday afternoons in July and August.

 A popular organ piece, often played in the early years of the organ, was "The Storm", which featured the stops of the organ for thunder, lightning, rain, and birds singing.
-An article in The New York Times from 1909 reports on the annoyance of some at the frequent repetition of the performances of the piece.
+An article in The New York Times from 1909 reports on the annoyance of some nearby residents at the frequent repetition of the performances of the piece.